An exterior shot of a UVA building with a closeup of architectural details of stone columns

 Additional Program Details

-In 2023, the UVA School of Education & Human Development is ranked #9 in educational administration for graduate schools of education in the U.S. by the U.S. News and World Report.
+In 2024, the UVA School of Education & Human Development is ranked #8 for best graduate schools of education in the country by U.S. News and World Report.

 Ed.D. in Administration & Supervision News